zaius/docs/content/docs/steps/creating-steps.md

 the unique identifier of your step (`username/name`).

 The `version` field is the specific version of the step when deploying.
-This step needs to be unique for your step and must adhere to the [semantic version scheme](http://semver.org).
+This field needs to be unique for your step and must adhere to the [semantic version scheme](http://semver.org).
 Your first version would be `0.1.0` and each minor change would bump up the last digit by one.